Easy Homemade Thousand Island Dressing

 • Adjust the consistency: Stir in a splash of pickle juice if the dressing is too thick.

-• Store in the fridge: Keep in an airtight container and refrigerate for up to 10 days, shaking or stirring before using.
+• Store in the fridge: Keep in an airtight container and refrigerate for up to 10 days, shaking or stirring before each use.

 • Make it vegan-friendly: Swap the mayo for a plant-based alternative to create a vegan version.